 Approximately $300 USD savings if shared room, and may be possible to reduce costs with more modest accommodation for those wishing to do so.

-$750 Canadian non-refundable deposit due by September 15, 2019, to Just Peace Advocates.
+$750 Canadian non-refundable deposit due 60 day before to Just Peace Advocates.
 This would be deducted from amount payable to Al Haq in Ramallah on arrival.

 Delegates will pay remainder once in Al-Haq premises in USD dollars and in cash and will receive a receipt from the financial department.

 For further information, and to book, contact Just Peace Advocates, firstname.lastname@example.org